TheNekOz/VFIO_DOC/README.md

     <vcpupin vcpu="9" cpuset="11"/>
   </cputune>
 ```
+CPU Pinning locks CPU cores and threads to the VM.
 A core is left behind as a "house-keeping" core for Linux, performance in VM is really good.
+CPU Pin configuration is heavily based on the topology of your CPU.
+If you have a Ryzen 5 3600 like me, you should be able to use my configuration.
 ## Commands
 ###### Kernel Options
 Enables IOMMU for AMD CPUs, as well as enabling ACS for as many devices as possible.